COSCO Investment in HHLA Container Terminal Tollerort

-As part of a planned partnership between Hamburger Hafen und Logistik AG (HHLA) and COSCO Shipping Ports Ltd. (CSPL), COSCO is aiming for a minority stake in HHLA Container Terminal Tollerort (CTT).
+As part of a partnership between Hamburger Hafen und Logistik AG (HHLA) and COSCO Shipping Ports Ltd. (CSPL), COSCO is provided with an interest of 24.99 percent in HHLA Container Terminal Tollerort (CTT).
 CTT GmbH is a branch of HHLA that is responsible for efficient and customer-oriented container handling in the Port of Hamburg.
-After HHLA and COSCO came to an agreement with the German Federal Ministry for Economic Affairs and Climate Action on the content of COSCO's participation rights as part of a standard investment review, the parties are now aiming to finalise the transaction in the near future.
+Following the completion of the investment screening process, HHLA and COSCO have signed the agreement for CSPL’s minority shareholding on 19 June, 2023.
+CTT will now be developed into a preferred handling location for HHLA’s long-term customer COSCO, where freight flows between Asia and Europe are to be concentrated.

 The cooperation between HHLA and COSCO does not create any one-sided dependencies.
 On the contrary: it strengthens supply chains, secures jobs and enables value creation in Germany.
 Smoothly functioning logistics are a basic requirement for global trade flows and prosperity.
 Progress and security can only be achieved on the basis of cooperation as well as common goals and interests.